nathanmerry/teacherbooker-coffee-shop/README.md

 - **DigitalOcean**: I find DigitalOcean very user-friendly and cost-effective for smaller projects.
 I would likely use DigitalOcean to host both the frontend and backend.
 Both the front and back end could be hosted on the App Platform.
 For the database, I would use a digital ocean managed PostgreSQL database.

 - **Google Cloud**: Alternatively, for slightly larger setups, I might use Google Cloud's App Engine for the backend and Cloud Storage for the frontend.
-Google Cloud's managed services provide strong support for scaling if the application grows over time.

 ### For a Larger-Scale App (e.g., Multiple Coffee Shops with High Traffic)
 If the application were to scale and require more robust infrastructure, AWS also provides services for building scailable web applications.
 While I don't have direct experience with AWS, I would explore using the following services: